fgaim/tigrinya-nlp-anthology/README.md

 - Complete bibliographic information (authors, title, venue, year, abstract, doi, etc)
 - Primary NLP task classification using the `tasks` field.
 Multiple task areas can be separated by commas.

-## Citing this Work
+## Citation

-If you use the resources in this anthology for your research, you can cite the corresponding paper:
+If you use the anthology in your research, you can cite the corresponding paper:

 ```bibtex
 @misc{gaim-park-2025-tigrinya-nlp-anthology,